Jeff Bezos’s next act after Amazon: Getting his space company, Blue Origin, off the ground

 At first, Blue Origin was just a handful of people, including Stephenson, working in an industrial Seattle warehouse to see if there was any way to get to space other than using chemically fueled rockets.
 After studying several alternatives — even a massive whip that would fling objects into space — they decided that rockets were the best option, as long as they could be reused.

-“I’ve heard him say in the past that he has been accused of starting an Internet company so that he could start a space company, and I think that summarizes his perception of things,” former NASA Administrator Jim Bridenstine said in an interview.
+“I’ve heard him say in the past that he has been accused of starting an Internet company so that he could start a space company, and I think that summarizes his perception of things,” former NASA administrator Jim Bridenstine said in an interview.
 “His goal is to move humanity off the Earth — that’s his fundamental objective.
 And to do that, he knows there’s going to have to be transformational technology to drive down cost and increase access and those are things he’s investing in.”

 Still, Blue Origin has yet to send a spacecraft to orbit or fly humans.
 It recently lost out on a major Pentagon contract, and some have criticized the company for moving too slowly, especially when compared to Elon Musk’s SpaceX.
 Within six years of its founding, SpaceX sent a rocket to orbit, and last year sent two crews of astronauts to the International Space Station.
 It is moving fast on its next-generation spacecraft, known as Starship, which Musk hopes will fly people to the moon and Mars.